h15200/notes/system-design.md

 #### Optimizing queries

-#### Indexing
+#### Indexing (read-optimization)

-background - a sorted record can be searched with binary log2 N time, but an unsorted one will require linear time.
+- a sorted record will allow binary search O(log2 N), but an unsorted one will require linear time.

-Indexing will create another data structure which holds the field value and a pointer to the record, allowing binary searches to be performed.
+- indexing will create another data structure which holds the field value and a pointer to the record, allowing binary searches to be performed.
 Like a table of contents.

-Downside is that these index structures will require more disk space, so you are sacrificing space for time.

-Also this will yield significantly faster read time, but slightly slower write time
+- Downside is that these index structures will require more disk space, so you are sacrificing space for time.
+ALSO, this will optimize for read, but slow down write operations slightly

 ### database failures